ekamresh/oyla_datasets/README.md

 # About Dataset

 This dataset contains range and color data captured by a novel RGB-D camera.
-The dataset features three outdoor scenes: a chair, mulch stacks in Home Depot, and a palletw on a driveway.
+The dataset features three outdoor scenes: a chair, mulch stacks in Home Depot, and a pallete on a driveway.
 There are two indoor scenes: both of an office.
 For each depth image, corresponding amplitude and color images are provided.

 ## Data Acquisition